Upstairs, Downstairs (1971 TV series): Plot

-First series, set in 1903–1908
+Series One (set 1903–1908)

 The first and second series span the period 1903 to 1910, during the reign of Edward VII.
 In 1903, Sarah Moffat applies to be under-house-parlour maid for the Bellamy family, pretending to be of French parentage but soon revealed to be illiterate, English, and with no work history.
-Later in the year, Lady Marjorie poses for Bohemian artist Mr Scone (which he pronounces "skoon"), who over the same period paints an intimate portrait of Sarah and (an imagined) Rose, the Bellamy's head house maid; he exhibits both paintings juxtaposed at the Royal Academy.
+Later in the year, Lady Marjorie poses for bohemian artist Mr Scone (which he pronounces "skoon"), who over the same period paints an intimate portrait of Sarah and (an imagined) Rose, the Bellamy's head house maid; he exhibits both paintings juxtaposed at the Royal Academy.
 Fearing a scandal, Bellamy threatens to sack the two maids but is dissuaded by Scone.
 Later, the Bellamys holiday in Scotland.
 With Mr Hudson gone from London, the servants carouse drunkenly through the house only to be caught by the Bellamy son James, who promises not to disclose their misbehaviour.
 James and Sarah later have an affair that results in Sarah's pregnancy.
 James is banished to India, while Sarah is sent to the Southwold estate for the duration of her pregnancy.

 Around 1905, daughter Elizabeth returns from Germany to be prepared to be presented to the King and the Queen Consort at a social event.
 Her rebellious, headstrong nature causes her to flee the event.
 She later talks with servant Rose, who lectures her about the importance of duty and how it applies to the entire household.

 Elizabeth soon falls in love with German Baron Klaus von Rimmer, unaware that he is gay and that he is using her in a scheme to obtain naval secrets from her father.
 Rose catches him having sex with Alfred, the footman, and he flees Eaton Place before the police arrive and arrest them.
 To spare Elizabeth the real reason for his departure, she is told that he is a spy.
 Alfred is replaced by Edward Barnes, a young and naive footman whose fun-loving and immature nature initially annoys Mr Hudson.